JensSegaert/CAN-bus-Analyser/README.txt

 --------------------------------------------------------------------------------------------------------------------------------------------
-Procedure:

-1. Install python and needed packages first by clicking on 'Install...  .bat' in folder "Install python" , IMPORTANT: DON'T CLOSE THE WINDOW, the window closes itself when the installation is done.
-   When the installing, the python setup exe-file opens.
-Click on 'Modify' and make sure all Optional features and advanced options are selected.

-   Note: If python isn't installed correctly.
-Click on "python-3.11.5-amd64.exe" in the folder.
-Click on 'Modify' and make sure all optional features and advanced options are selected.
-Go to the terminal in the folder (cmd)
-          and paste this in the terminal:
+Install python 3.11.5 and needed libraries:

 							pip install python-can
 							pip install cantools
 							pip install cachetools

-2. What you need to know:
+What you need to know:
    	- Connect a CAN-interface (peak,vector...) with your pc to receive CAN-data.
 	- When running one of the scripts: you have to choose a json-file.
 The script opens the folder 'Configuration files' in the main    	  folder.
 	- A log file is made of all the CAN-messages.
 This is found in folder 'Log files'.